christinazhangstudio/unapologetically-finding-out/README.md

 my PC is handled with care, generally speaking.

-planned obsolescence but the "the article needs to be verified" grind is eternal
+planned obsolescence but the "article needs to be verified" grind is eternal